SandyGCabanes/Synthetic-Dataset-Generation-Using-R-Bayes-Algorithm/README.md

 5. **Visualization & Export**
    - Loop through all variables, generating **side‑by‑side bar plots** (Original vs Synthetic).
    - Save plots as PNGs and embed in an **HTML report** for easy review.
-   - Quick check: Salary vs. Educational status stacked bar plots to identify areas for manual editing.
+   - Quick checks: Salary by Career Stage and by Education Status.
+   - Manually edit the Synthetic dataset to delete the few random entries for Salary among Career Stage = Students and Educational Status = Secondary education.

 ---